wild food foraging, birdwatching, wildlife, nature and ancient craft

 relevant qualifications include the Technicians Certificate in

-Arboriculture, a wide range of chainsaw use certificates, a current
+Arboriculture, a wide range of chainsaw use and felling certificates, a current

 first aid certificate and a bushcraft competency certificate for